Labrador Retriever

 black, yellow, and chocolate.
 The Labrador Retriever's

-coat repels water to some extent, thus facilitating the
+coat repels water to some extent, thus facilitating

-extensive use of the dog in waterfowl hunting.
+the extensive use of the dog in waterfowl hunting.

-Their versatility and endless positive attributes
+Their versatility and endless positive

-to obedience training, Labrador Retrievers can have a
+and responsive to obedience training, Labrador Retrievers

-noticeable stubborn streak.
+can have a noticeable stubborn streak.

 The Labrador retriever, like all selectively